shitcoinswap/.github/profile/README.md

 ## Projects

-Our first project is [tegridy.farm](https://tegridy.farm) - creating the legal framework for world's largest not-for-profit cannabis crowd-growing project
+Our first project is [tegridy.farm](https://tegridy.farm) - creating the legal framework for the world's largest not-for-profit open source cannabis crowd-growing platform